LuXDAmore/LuXDAmore/README.md

 - Css, Sass, Less, TailwindCss;
 - Storybook, design systems;
 - Git;
-- Familiarity with Nuxt server routes / Nitro and with NodeJs servers;
+- Familiarity with server routes with NodeJs servers or SSR frameworks;
-- I know hot to deal with a Memory leak;
+- I know hot to deal with a Memory leak (not easy this one eh..);
 - Familiarity with CI/CD pipelines and modern DevOps practices (bitbucket and azure devops);
 - React (3+ Year);
 - Angular (5+ Years).